-“The single thing I am most proud of in my time as a product leader across multiple companies is mentoring the next generation of great product people,” she said.
+“The single thing I am most proud of in my time as a product leader across multiple companies is mentoring the next generation of great product people.”

 But colleagues aren’t her only focus — Turner also has her customers top of mind as she goes about her work.
 She’s developed mobile apps at two different human-capital management (HCM) companies to help her clients optimize their efficiency.
 Thousands of HR professionals sleep well at night knowing they can effectively meet compliance requirements because of the projects Turner has tackled.
 And not to be overlooked is the payment processing platform she developed — it’s already processed more than $1 billion in donations for nonprofit organizations.

 This experience and expertise in the product space have led to rich contributions to the PAC.
 Turner willingly shares her knowledge as it relates to leading people, operational best practices, and market problem discovery.
 She’s always willing to answer great questions from other PAC members as well as poses thought-provoking questions that cause fellow community members to think differently.

 “It’s great to understand what other community members are trying, what’s working and what’s not.
 It helps me maintain an outside-in perspective on market product practices.”